Ghana Service and Learning Trip

 Ghana is a completely different country than what we are used to in the West.
 Though the language is similar (English), the climate, the food, and the culture are very different.
 Ghana’s climate can be very hot and humid, think Florida in August times ten.

-• Food will be provided by our hosts and the food will be authentic Ghanian food.
+• Food will be provided by our hosts and at local restaurants.
+The food will be authentic Ghanian food.

 How many people will be on my trip?